tibor309/webtop/README.md

 ## Config

 Containers are configured using parameters passed at runtime (such as those above).
 These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
 For example, `-p 8080:80` would expose port `80` from inside the container to be accessible from the host's IP on port `8080` outside the container.
-Further options can be found on the [Selkies Base Images](https://github.com/linuxserver/docker-baseimage-selkies#options) or the [KasmVNC Base Images](https://github.com/linuxserver/docker-baseimage-kasmvnc#options) repo.
+Further options can be found on the [KasmVNC Base Images](https://github.com/linuxserver/docker-baseimage-kasmvnc#options) repo.

 | Parameter | Function |